SystemsApproach/security/crypto.rst

 of) a new cipher.
 In the pre-computer era, ciphers were often implemented by specialized hardware such as the Enigma machine; these could not be easily replaced, but were re-keyed frequently.
-Today's algorithms, while implemented in software, are the result of length processes of development, testing, analysis and standardization; all of this makes the expensive to replace.
+Today's algorithms, while implemented in software, are the result of lengthy processes of development, testing, analysis and standardization; all of this makes the algorithms expensive to replace.

+Because cryptography algorithms are expensive to replace, they are typically treated as plugable modules in the end-to-end security solutions described in the following chapters.
+In many cases, the algorithm is a selectable parameter of those solutions, which means the overall system does not become obsolete just because one of its cryptography modules needs to be deprecated.

 Also, one of the best ways to know that a cipher is secure is to use it for a long time—the longer it goes unbroken, the better the chance